Terms of Service

 (a) connects to Customer's UPS Account, with Customer's authorization, to retrieve invoice and shipping data;

-(b) audits invoice data against UPS's published rates, Customer's negotiated rates (when provided), and UPS service guarantees;
+(b) audits invoice data against UPS's published rates, Customer's negotiated rates (when provided), and UPS's published service commitments;

 (c) identifies potential recovery opportunities;